Denny and District Community Fund

 Partnership working: Groups are encouraged to consider how the project can be delivered in conjunction with other organisations/groups that may add value to it (financial, capability, or other).
 This could involve working with voluntary, private or public sector bodies that operate at local, regional or national levels.

 Building capacity locally: The fund is keen to support projects that will build the skills and knowledge of group members or other local people connected with the project.
 This could be formal or informal, such as through some form of mentoring activity, peer support or buddying scheme and/or any other learning opportunity that could be created through the project.

 Local procurement: The fund welcomes applications that seek to maximise the benefit to the local community so if projects need to purchase resources, equipment or expertise, do provide evidence that you are looking locally and seeking to enlist or contract work to local suppliers if it is available and affordable.

 Reducing carbon footprint: The fund wants groups to consider how they will reduce any carbon footprint associated with the project.

-Timescales: Projects must usually be completed within a 12-month period.
+Timescales: Projects must usually be completed within 12 months.
 Multi-year grants (grants stretching over a period of years) can be considered but will not exceed the £10,000 maximum grant award over that period.
 Since projects cannot be funded retrospectively, please ensure that your application is for a project that only commences after decisions on awards are made